bcamley/cell_cell_collisions_zadeh_camley/README.md

     cd collider
     ```

-2. From project's root, create a `conda` environment:
+2. From project's root, create the necessary `conda` environment:
+   - Install `conda` if you don't have it.
+   - Update `conda` to make sure you have the latest version.
+   - Now proceed to create an environment from the file:
     ```bash
     conda env create -f environment.yaml
     conda activate collider